marykdb/rocksdb-multiplatform/README.md

 them by creating an issue or submitting a merge request.

 ## Native platforms
-Currently, only iOS and macOS (+arm64 simulators) are supported for native compilations.
+Currently, only Linux, iOS and macOS (+arm64 simulators) are supported for native compilations.

 Since the implementation is based on the RocksDB C API, other native platforms should be able to be added in the future if RocksDB can be compiled to that platform.
 Unfortunately tvOS and watchOS cannot be supported.
 No tvOS because it blocks certain calls RocksDB needs, and no watchOS because it needs specific arm64_32 support.